View Heather's IBS Newsletter Online ~ January 27, 2009

 Drugs For Irritable Bowel Syndrome Diarrhea

-Imodium and Lomotil are the most common anti-diarrheal medications for Irritable Bowel Syndrome.
+Imodium and diphenoxylate/atropine are the most common anti-diarrheal medications for Irritable Bowel Syndrome.
 They enhance intestinal water absorption, strengthen anal sphincter tone, and decrease intestinal transit, thereby increasing stool consistency and reducing frequency.
 Both are meant to be used for prevention of diarrhea by taking them prior to events (meals or stress) which typically trigger symptoms.
 They should be taken with plenty of fresh water.

 Lotronex, a potent and selective 5-HT3 antagonist that was meant to be prescribed just for women with diarrhea, was pulled off the US market in 2000 after killing several women, and then was re-introduced under extremely stringent restrictions.